HVAC Schools in Tampa and St. Petersburg, FL

 HVAC Salaries in Tampa and St. Petersburg, FL

-The BLS (May 2019) reported that HVAC mechanics and installers nationally received a median salary of $48,730 as of May 2019.
-Technicians in Tampa-St. Petersburg-Clearwater, FL received an annual median salary of $44,510.
+The BLS (May 2023) reported that HVAC mechanics and installers in the U.S. receive a median salary of $57,300 annually.
+Tampa-St. Petersburg-Clearwater technicians earn an annual median wage of $48,760.

 The table below is a comparison of national, state, and regional salaries of HVAC professionals:

-The national figures were a bit different according to another source of data, Payscale (2021), which relies on self-reported salaries.
+The national figures were a bit different according to another source of data, PayScale (2024), which relies on self-reported salaries.
 Among the HVAC workers reporting their annual salaries, Payscale found these percentiles for the United States:

-It is important to note that the Missouri Economic Research and Information Center (MERIC 2021) reported that Florida had the 29th lowest cost of living in the United States for 2020.
+It is important to note that the Missouri Economic Research and Information Center (MERIC 2024) reported that Florida had the 36th lowest cost of living in the United States.

 HVAC Apprenticeships in Tampa and St. Petersburg, FL